Environment

 Environmental issues are a keystone in the winemaking process.
 It is obviously a priority for us to watch out for it.

-Château d’Épiré works in sustainable agriculture.
+Château d’Épiré works in organic farming since 2022.
+The first wine to be certified organic will be the 2025 vintage.
 Each year, we act upon our ecological outcome.
 Every gesture makes a difference and we do our best to preserve the environment that was given to us.

 Green Cover

-We keep a green cover on one row out of two in our vineyard.
-This culture technique helps maintain biodiversity around the vineyard.
-The grass will give organic matter to the soils on which the vine will feed.
-The root system that will develop is going to make the ground stable and restrict its erosion.
+We keep a natural grassing or we sow green manure on each row in the vineyard.
+This culture technique helps to maintain biodiversity around the vineyard.
+The grass and green manure will give organic matter to the soils on which the vine will feed.
+The root system of the herbs is going to make the ground stable and restrict its erosion.

 The Bois Bescherelle plot is entirely covered in trees and plants.
 It has been so for centuries.
 Although it is on Savennières Appellation’s grounds, we wish to maintain it in fallow soils.
 Wood is a major fixer of carbon.
 A grove also is a shelter for wildlife.